-We expect to submit an updated integrated resource plan by the end of 2022 or early 2023, followed by an all-source competitive solicitation request for capacity available in 2026.
+We expect to submit an updated integrated resource plan early 2023\, followed by an all-source competitive solicitation request for capacity available in 2026.

-Due to the significant impact of our ownership in Colstrip Unit 4 to the capacity available in our portfolio, the outcome in the arbitration amongst the coowners may affect the timing of the submission of this plan.
+\ Due to the significant impact of our ownership in Colstrip Unit 4 to the capacity available in our portfolio, the outcome in the arbitration amongst the co-owners may affect the timing of the submission of this plan.